All Tomorrow's Parties: Ludlow Street Loft, July 1965

 The earliest known recorded version of "All Tomorrow's Parties" was recorded on reel to reel tape by Lou Reed, John Cale and Sterling Morrison in a New York apartment loft on Ludlow Street.
 With Reed on acoustic guitar, the song displays a strong influence from the American folk music revival—particularly in Cale and Morrison's harmony vocals—which critic David Fricke suggests demonstrates Reed's fondness for Bob Dylan.
 This version, released on the Peel Slowly and See box set, is composed of multiple takes, which add up to a time of 18:26.

 Single version, July 1966

 An edited version of the song was released in July 1966 as a single with "I'll Be Your Mirror" as a B-side.
 The song cuts out about half of the studio version at just under three minutes.
 It did not chart.

-This version later became available in 2002 on the "Deluxe Edition" of The Velvet Underground & Nico.
+This version later became available in 1995 on the Peel Slowly and See boxset and appeared on the "Deluxe Edition" of The Velvet Underground & Nico released in 2002.